 Like optimising the blog post length, keeping an eye on paragraph length is just as important.
 Readers who visit your website may find large paragraphs boring.
 Many users are browsing on a mobile device, making chunky reading paragraphs strain the eyes and make them difficult to follow.

-As such, blog posts should ideally have two to three sentences in a single paragraph.
-This basic structure allows the information to be conveyed in a clear, precise way that is easy to follow.
+As such, blog posts should ideally have one to two potent sentences in a single paragraph.
+This basic blog structure allows the information to be conveyed in a clear, precise way that is easy to follow.

 Additionally, formatting can effectively break up the monotony of longer texts.
 Adding bold, underlined, and italic characters make the post more attractive.
 By keeping them engaged, they will stay on your website also increases.

 As a precaution, going back to old blog entries can weed out broken links and outdated information.
-Google ranks inaccurate sites lower in their rankings, so going back every once in a while is a good practice to follow.
+Google ranks inaccurate sites lower in their rankings, so making an effort to regularly go back is a good practice to follow.
 If anything, revising old articles improves your structuring when you write.

 11. Optimise The URL

 One of the essential steps to changing the blog post URL is using a hyphen (-) to separate words.
 This makes it easier to process and add to the index for future edits if necessary.
-You should make any edits to the link before publishing the blog post.
-Although it is possible to change after publishing, getting it done beforehand for more convenience is recommended.
+It would be best if you made any edits to the link before publishing the blog post.
+Although it is possible to change after publishing, it is recommended to get it done beforehand for more convenience.

 Another handy tip for writing a better URL is shortening it to include only the relevant information.
 The content management system (CMS) usually creates the URL in link generation.
 Changing the URL permalink to remove unnecessary words can make it more precise.

-URLs shared on social media or over messaging platforms can be quickly identified if they are easy to read.
+URLs shared on social media or over messaging platforms can be quickly identified if they are easily read.
 At a glance, these optimised links will tell the person what the blog post is about before they even click on the URL.